SanDisk revenue outlook fails to inspire, sees lower chip price

 SanDisk, which sells NAND chips to device makers of smartphones, cameras and other mobile devices, is increasingly selling its own branded solid-state drives, made with its chips, directly to companies and consumers.

-While they remain significantly more expensive than mechanical hard drives, solid-state drives, or SSDs, are gaining popularity in data centres and consumer laptops due to their increased efficiency.
+While they remain significantly more expensive than mechanical hard drives, solid-state drives, or SSDs, are gaining popularity in data centers and consumer laptops due to their increased efficiency.

 "SSDs are becoming a bigger proportion of the company, which means less volatility in earnings," said Pacific Crest analyst Monika Garg.
 "They're moving up the value chain."